IftekharLeaon/TEXMech-SIte/content/pages/index.md

       type: TitleBlock
     subtitle: Let's Make Changes Together!
     text: >+
-      *An organization dedicated to advancing knowledge in **Textile Machinery and Manufacturing**.
-With the support of the Dept. of TMDM, we connect students, researchers, and industry professionals to explore technological advancements and engineering excellence.*
+      <div style="text-align: center">*An organization dedicated to advancing
+      knowledge in **Textile Machinery and Manufacturing**.
+With the support of the Dept. of TMDM, we connect students, researchers, and industry professionals to explore technological advancements and engineering excellence.*</div>

       ***